juliuspr/on-hornplaying/content/working-notes/philosophy/what-is-art/_index.md

 ## Tricks

 Art of Hornplaying is the amount of “tricks” you know on the horn.
 It’s about the size of the repertoire of doing, imagining.
 Masterful coping

+## Metaphors
+Art as a public service
+Public good
+First-person meaning of art